Help & Guides

 Open Cova and create an account

 Navigate to getcova.ai and sign up.
-You have four options:
+You have three options:

 • Email & password - create an account, then verify your email via a code sent to your inbox